 I started out using single-use items like wooden stir sticks and quickly found that the amount of waste added up FAST when working with these.
 I also read somewhere that wood can increase the amount of bubbles in your resin since it is an organic material.
 Occasionally, I use wooden sticks, but much prefer silicon stirrers since I find they create fewer bubbles in my resin and are easy to clean and reusable.
 I purchased this 8-piece set of stir sticks from Fire Mountain Gems when ordering jewelry and I love the fine tip since it makes it easy to move around small flowers in resin.

-It’s also worth mentioning that with a larger project that requires multiple layers, it might be more difficult to use silicon stir sticks, but I have found the cleanup to be super easy when making resin jewelry.
+It’s also worth mentioning that this is best with UV resin you don’t have to mix.
+With a larger project that requires multiple layers, it might be more difficult to use silicon stir sticks, but I have found the cleanup to be super easy when making resin jewelry.
 The amount of resin you use is so small that it takes 30 seconds to clean the resin off the mixing stick once dried.
 Just take some tape and press it to the dried resin and it will come right off.

 #5.
 Lighter